-We recorded net interest expenses and other expenses of RMB9.9 million in 2018, as compared to net interest expenses and other expense of RMB12.5 million in 2017.
-Our net interest expenses and other expenses in 2018 were primarily attributable to interest expenses of long-term loan, foreign currency loss, bank charges and government grant.
-Our net interest expenses and other expenses in 2017 were primarily attributable to foreign currency loss and bank charges.
+We recorded net interest expenses and other expenses of RMB9.5 million in 2019, as compared to net interest expenses and other expense of RMB9.9 million in 2018.
+Our net interest expenses and other expenses in 2019 and 2018 were primarily attributable to interest expenses of long-term loan, foreign currency loss, bank charges and government grant.